Ayush-1211/15-Days-Intern/README.md

 Day-13

      1. Create Blog Website using Wordpress
-     2. Create Database for Website (myblog.sql)
+     2. Create Database for Website